sosegon/msc-uoe/LOG.md

   - Since the application is in Google Play, I may get feedback from the users.
 This feedback will take the form of comments.
 I defined my analysis based on quantitative data, but comments and opinions is qualitative.
 How can I integrate that information into my analysis?

-    Consider the data if relevant.
+    Consider the data if relyouevant.

   - What if they ask for their data or the results of the study?